Angela-Sanchez/MART341-WebDesign/WebDesignHomework/Assignment12/README.md

 Select at least 6 of the following techniques to implement:

-Sizing – Control the width and height of elements on the page. -- I included a lot of width elements throughout my page in many different section.
+Sizing – Control the width and height of elements on the page. -- I included a lot of width elements throughout my page in many different sections on my style sheet.
 I changed my decorating-tools section from a table to a box.

 Overflow – Manage how content is displayed when it exceeds the element’s boundaries. -- I used the overflow:visible command for my decorating-tools box.